Research & Engineering Portfolio

 Supervision: Prof. Torsten Meier (Theoretical Physics)

-Funding: DFG (German Research Foundation) optical signal processing project
+Funding: DFG optical signal processing project

 Laser-Matter Interaction Research

-Research Assistant (MS) Alabama A&M University, USA
+Research Assistant (MS) · Alabama A&M University

 Experimental & Theoretical Physics: Investigated laser-induced photodegradation of dye molecules (Rhodamine 6G).